HunainHumail/MovieApp/README.md

 # React Native Movie App

-This is a React Native application that allows users to search for movies, view movie details, and manage their favorite movies.
+This is a React Native application that allows users to search for movies and manage their favorite movies.
 The application uses Redux for state management and Redux Saga for handling asynchronous operations.

 ## Table of Contents